Oratorio di San Rocco, Siena

-The Oratory of San Rocco is a small Roman Catholic prayer hall or independently standing chapel, located on via Vallerozzi in Siena, region of Tuscany, Italy.
+The Oratory of San Rocco is a small Roman Catholic prayer hall or oratory, located on via Vallerozzi in Siena, region of Tuscany, Italy.

 History

 The oratory was initially built by the Confraternity of San Rocco in 1511.
 The simple two story building has been the property of the Contrada della Lupa, a ward in north Siena, since 1789.
 The brick façade has an oculus with a 16th-century statue of St Roch, and a travertine marble tympanum.